Reopening Plans for Fall 2020

 Marymount hopes that most students will return to school in person this fall; however, we remain committed to offering a distance learning option to students who are unable to physically attend school due to illness, quarantine, or family preference.
 The online learning platform will look different in each division, but in general, students will be able to access course content in Seesaw or in our course management system.
 Lessons may be conducted with a combination of asynchronous lessons and synchronous class meetings along with students who are in person.
 We will make every effort to help students who are not able to be in school feel a sense of community, but online learning will not be able to replicate what our students are experiencing in person.
 If the School moves into a Marymount@Home model, then all learning will be optimized for distance learning.

-In order to create our cohorts and assign classrooms, we ask parents confirm their selection of an online learning model by August 7 by clicking here.
 Families choosing an exclusively online education will have their next opportunity to opt their child into in-person learning at the end of the first semester (January 2021).
 Please note that if students must quarantine, online learning will be available to them until they have medical clearance to return to school.

 During the coming year, there may be times when the School needs to close due to rising infection rates in our state, city, neighborhood, or school that need to be addressed.
 Marymount has preserved flexibility in all of our planning to allow for a seamless transition to Marymount@Home.
 Our faculty has been preparing for both in-person and distance learning with over 350 online professional development experiences to date.